SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 That depends on the outcome you want.

--   Use `;drawsel` to toggle the visiblity of the selection.
+-   Use `/wedit:drawsel` to toggle the visiblity of the selection.
 The selection is still there, so you can still use your usual selection based commands.
--   Use `;desel` to clear your selection (not the blocks inside.
-Use `;cut` for that).
-As soon as you start making your selection it will once again be highlighted with particles, unless you used `;drawsel` to disable it.
+-   Use `/wedit:desel` to clear your selection (not the blocks inside.
+Use `/wedit:cut` for that).
+As soon as you start making your selection it will once again be highlighted with particles, unless you used `/wedit:drawsel` to disable it.

 ## How do I uninstall the addon from the world?